hazelcast/hazelcast-reference-manual/src/PartitionGroupConfig.md

 **4. ZONE_AWARE:**

-You can use ZONE_AWARE configuration with [Hazelcast AWS Discovery](https://github.com/hazelcast/hazelcast-aws), Hazelcast jclouds or Hazelcast Azure Discovery Service plugins.
+You can use ZONE_AWARE configuration with [Hazelcast AWS](https://github.com/hazelcast/hazelcast-aws), [Hazelcast jclouds](https://github.com/hazelcast/hazelcast-jclouds) or [Hazelcast Azure](https://github.com/hazelcast/hazelcast-azure) Discovery Service plugins.

 As discovery services, these plugins put zone, rack, and host information to the Hazelcast [member attributes](#defining-member-attributes) map during the discovery process.
 Hazelcast creates the partition groups with respect to member attributes map entries that include zone, rack, and host information, which are the ZONE_AWARE configuration properties.